-I'm a volunteer fire fighter for Timberline Fire. a large rural district up in the mountains of Colorado.
+I'm a volunteer fire fighter for Timberline Fire and Nederland Fire.
+These are large rural district up in the mountains of Colorado.
 We usually use paper maps, because of poor to nonexistent cell phone connectivity.

 Where I live, there isn't any dependable cell service, so offline mapping is mandatory.
 Paper maps have a few advantages, it's easier for a group of people to look at a map together than it is on a GPS.
 Also paper maps don't have problems with battery life.
 We cover several hundred square miles, most of it national forest or wilderness area.

 Old-timers in my department of course know everywhere and everything. :-) But new fire fighters have a huge learning curve learning.
-We have many "community trails", ie... not on any map.
-That and locations useful to us, like water sources (we have no hydrants), or helicopter landing zones.
+We have many "community trails", and campsites, ie... not on any map.
+That and locations useful to us, like water sources, or helicopter landing zones.

 Another time I was lost in Albania on a speaking tour at Universities, cause there were no maps allowed, and there weren't many street signs either.
 Google maps would cache a few tiles if you were careful, and conveniently, many gas stations and restaurants in Albania have wifi service.
 So we were saved.

 These days though the tools for offline mapping are great.
 With sufficient disk storage and a decent processor, you can make your own maps with whatever custom data you want.
 As a fire fighter and climber, (and convieniently software engineer) I focus on the areas we respond to, local campgrounds, backcountry trails, climbing or skiing accidents.
 Along with that water sources are really important to us, as we have few fire hydrants, and we often use helicopters for medical emergencies.